 A majority of our trade receivables are derived from sales to large multinational semiconductor manufacturers throughout the world.
 In order to monitor potential credit losses, we perform ongoing credit evaluations of our customers' financial condition.
-An allowance for doubtful accounts is maintained for probable credit losses based upon our assessment of the expected collectibility of all accounts receivable.
+An allowance for doubtful accounts is maintained for probable credit losses based upon our assessment of the expected collectability of all accounts receivable.
 The allowance for doubtful accounts is reviewed on a quarterly basis to assess the adequacy of the allowance.
-We take into consideration (1) any circumstances of which we are aware of a customer's inability to meet its financial obligations; and (2) our judgments as to prevailing economic conditions in the industry and their impact on our customers.
-If circumstances change, and the financial condition of our customers are adversely affected and they are unable to meet their financial obligations to us, we may need to take additional allowances, which would result in a reduction of our net income.
+We take into consideration (1) any circumstances of which we are aware of a customer's inability to meet its financial obligations, and (2) our judgments as to prevailing economic conditions in the industry and their impact on our customers.
+If circumstances change, and the financial condition of our customers are adversely affected and they are unable to meet their financial obligations to us, we may need to take additional allowances, which would result in an increase in our net loss.

-We recorded a provision for doubtful accounts of \$5.0 million in fiscal 2009 primarily due to the heightened risk of non-payment of accounts receivable by certain customers that filed bankruptcy or those that are facing financial difficulty.
-The increase in our allowance for doubtful accounts during fiscal 2009 related primarily to three customers.
-The allowance for doubtful accounts consisted of the following activity for fiscal years ended December 26, 2009, December 27, 2008, and December 29, 2007, (in thousands):
+We recorded a provision for doubtful accounts of \$5.0 million in fiscal 2009 primarily due to the heightened risk of non-payment of accounts receivable by certain customers that filed bankruptcy or those that were facing financial difficulty.
+In fiscal 2010, we recorded additional allowance for doubtful accounts in the amount of \$0.3 million for accounts determined to be uncollectible and we released \$8.7 million of allowance for doubtful accounts primarily due to a reduction of \$6.7 million related to the dismissal of a complaint against a customer resulting in the write-off of previously reserved accounts receivable, a write-off of \$0.5 million uncollectable debts that was previously reserved and receipt of payments totaling approximately \$1.4 million for accounts receivable that was previously reserved.
+The allowance for doubtful accounts consisted of the following activity for fiscal years ended December 25, 2010, December 26, 2009 and December 27, 2008 (in thousands):

-Beg ance at ginning Year Ac lditions Dec ductions llance at End of Year Allowance for doubtful accounts receivable Fiscal year ended December 29, 2007 \$ 74 \$ \$ \$ 74 Fiscal year ended December 27, 2008 74 4,635 (489) 4,220 Fiscal year ended December 26, 2009 4,220 5,040 \$ 9,260
+Begi Balance at Beginning of Year Additions ductions ance at of Year Allowance for doubtful accounts receivable Fiscal year ended December 27, 2008 \$ 74 \$ 4,635 \$ (489) \$ 4,220 Fiscal year ended December 26, 2009 4,220 5,040 9,260 Fiscal year ended December 25, 2010 9,260 315 (8,728) 847